winstxnhdw/rc15-hax/README.md

 ## Development

 > During development, never use the `System` namespace.
-RC15 uses a old and incompatible version of mscorlib which is incompatible with .NET 4.8.
+RC15 uses an old and incompatible version of `mscorlib` which is incompatible with .NET 4.8.

 Run the compiled dnSpy.exe